wellcometrust/next-plugin-transpile-modules/README.md

 ### I have trouble making it work with Lerna

-Lerna's purpose is to publish different packages from a monorepo, **it does not help for and do not intend to help local development with local modules**.
+Lerna's purpose is to publish different packages from a monorepo, **it does not help for and does not intend to help local development with local modules**.

 This is not coming from me, but [from Lerna's maintainer](https://github.com/lerna/lerna/issues/1243#issuecomment-401396850).